 Main Subheading

 RNA splicing is a complex process involving a large molecular machine called the spliceosome.
-The spliceosome recognizes specific sequences at the boundaries of introns and exons, guiding the precise removal of the introns and the joining of the exons.
+Now, the spliceosome recognizes specific sequences at the boundaries of introns and exons, guiding the precise removal of the introns and the joining of the exons.
 This process is not only crucial for removing unwanted sequences but also allows for a phenomenon called alternative splicing, where different combinations of exons can be joined together, leading to the production of multiple protein isoforms from a single gene.
 This dramatically increases the diversity of proteins that can be produced from our genome.

 Comprehensive Overview